-Church meetings were held in Kaysville's Old Meeting House,74 where Cass was baptized 24 November, 1882.75 Even though the Greens lived only a twenty minute walk from the meeting house, attending services was not a priority.
+Church meetings were held in Kaysville's Old Meeting House, 75 where Cass was baptized 24 November, 1882.
+Even though the Greens lived only a twenty minute walk from the meeting house, attending services was not a priority.
 Like many farmers, the Greens apparently found themselves overwhelmed with the constant demands of caring for crops and stock, finding little time for church meetings.
-"My father [Robert] wasn't very religious," according to Cass' niece Elizabeth Green Tall.76 "He wasn't brought up to go to church all the time."77
+"My father [Robert] wasn't very religious," according to Cass' niece Elizabeth Tall Green.
+"He wasn't brought up to go to church all the time."

 Even though the Green family was generally casual about church attendance, Cass may have joined occasional Primary classes as a child, and more than likely walked to the activities organized by the Young Ladies' Mutual Improvement Association when she was a teenager.
-These socials were considered "an important factor in the development of the rising generation,"78 and were especially attractive to young people looking forward to dating and eventually marriage.
+These socials were considered "an important factor in the development of the rising generation," and were especially attractive to young people looking forward to dating and eventually marriage.
 It was probably at one of these events where Cass and Allie first became acquainted.

 Allie cut quite a figure at 5'6" tall.
-He was a handsome young man with brown hair and blue eyes.79 Not only was Allie was a great favorite with the ladies, but he owned a beautiful buggy which he "drove with white horses," according to his son Harold.
-"He always had many white horses."80 Cass was comely in her own right.
+He was a handsome young man with brown hair and blue eyes.
+Not only was Allie was a great favorite with the ladies, but he owned a beautiful buggy which he "drove with white horses," according to his son Harold.
+"He always had many white horses."
+Cass was comely in her own right.
 "Mother was larger than Dad," recalled Harold.
 "She was about 5'8", two or three inches taller.
-She was a heavy woman, quite attractive in her younger years" when she wore her brown hair pulled tightly back into a bun with a knot of curled bangs up front.81 They were a devoted couple; once Allie and Cass began dating they never stopped.
+She was a heavy woman, quite attractive in her younger years" when she wore her brown hair pulled tightly back into a bun with a knot of curled bangs up front.
+They were a devoted couple; once Allie and Cass began dating they never stopped.

-Cass was "very jolly"82 and fit in well with the Dawson clan, who "loved company and loved music," said Emma, who recalled neighbors dropping by the homestead with their violins for dancing.
-"Up came the carpet and the straw came out and they danced until daylight in the morning and just had the best times."83
+Cass was "very jolly" and fit in well with the Dawson clan, who "loved company and loved music," said Emma, who recalled neighbors dropping by the homestead with their violins for dancing.
+"Up came the carpet and the straw came out and they danced until daylight in the morning and just had the best times" 83

 Allie loved to sing and recite ditties and excelled at both.
-During his youth he established quite a reputation as a composer and was often called upon at dances to sing some of his compositions.84 Many of these gatherings took place in his own home.
+During his youth he established quite a reputation as a composer and was often called upon at dances to sing some of his compositions.
+Hand of these gatherings took place in his own home.
 Young people from the area gathered at the Dawson Hollow homestead almost every Sunday afternoon.
-In mild weather croquet and tennis were favorite outdoor entertainments and Mrs. Dawson made sure the table was set with tempting dishes such as tapioca pudding topped with whipped cream.85 Emma recalled that "there was always a crowd at home in the hollow.
-So many young people used to come up and play croquet and tennis every Sunday.
+In mild weather croquet and tennis were favorite outdoor entertainments and Mrs. Dawson made sure the table was set with tempting dishes such as tapioca pudding topped with whipped cream.
+Emma recalled that "there was always a crowd at home in the hollow.
+So many young people used to come up and play croquet and tennis, every Sunday.
 There used to be a gang of them and I wished I could hurry and grow up so I could play with them.
-They had many a good time."86
+They had many a good time."
+He stable was set with the sunday and the sunday and the sunday and grow up so I could play with them.
+They had many a good time."